Jairusonkundi/CoT_and_Reinforcement_Learning/README.md

 ## Usage

-Run the four pipeline scripts in order from your terminal to execute the full, hands-free workflow.
+Run the five pipeline scripts **in order** from your terminal to execute the full, hands-free workflow.
+Each script's success is required for the next to work.

 1.  **Fetch the data:**
     ```bash